- [x] - The CQ-160 Meter Contest - beginning @22:00z

 the backlash experienced previously was reasonably smoothed out.

-ARCA) on the subject of The Role of Respect in Radiosport.
+ARCA) on the subject of The Role of Respect in Radiosport. ([CLICK HERE] to see the YouTube video done of this presentation.

 This presentation was based on a WQ6X Contest Blog series written nearly 2 years ago, by the same title.
 The witch doctor (at left) was one of the BEEFs mentioned in Part 1 of the original BLOG series on this subject ([CLICK HERE] to read the original posts and find out what role the witch doctor played in all this.)